RickGao/RISC-V-Mini/docs/info.md

 ## How to test

-Simply set the input to be the instruction and clock once to receive the output.
+Simply set the input to the instruction and clock once to receive the output.

+R-Type, I-Type, and L-Type instructions will output 0.

+The S-Type instruction will output the value of the register.

+The B-Type instruction will output 1 if the branch is taken and 0 if it is not taken.

 Instructions List

 R-Type